smnenko/smnenko/Self intro.md

 Now I have strong experience with Django and DjangoREST.
 So I have more than 2 years of experience of Python develompent.
 I have experience with relation databases like PostreSQL and MySQL, I actively use docker because I need to execute my developments on laptop with Linux Manjaro and home PC with Windows.

 ##### What is next?
-I'am improving my skills in different spheres like Machine Learning and non-relational databases like MongoDB.
+I'm improving my skills in different spheres like Machine Learning and non-relational databases like MongoDB.
 The next things what I want to learn is the others web frameworks like FastAPI and Bottle.
-Usually, I am ready to learn something new with great interest.
+Usually, I'm ready to learn something new with great interest.